philhine/MyCommunityShop/README.md

 - Upgrade the console application to .NET Core so I could implement async a bit more seamlessly.I would like to add further functionality to create/update/delete products and offers.

-- Adding tests to the console application would also add to the integrity of the application as a whole and there a quite a number of areas that can be tested.
+- Adding tests to the console application would also add to the integrity of the application as a whole and there are quite a number of areas that can be tested.

 - Implement logging in the areas where I have left placeholders.